keithrbennett/keithrbennett.github.io/_posts/2013-01-09-using-oracle-in-jruby-and-rails.md

 ### Conclusion

 This setup took me some time to figure out, but after I did, things went smoothly.
-I&#8217;d like to hear if the approaches described here worked for you or if you have any problems with them.
+I'd like to hear if the approaches described here worked for you or if you have any problems with them.

 * * *